Window Frame Kits 101: Your Complete Guide

 A good warranty is more than just a piece of paper; it’s a manufacturer’s promise that their product is built to last.
 Before you buy, always check the warranty details for any window frame kit you’re considering.
 Look for comprehensive coverage that protects against structural defects in the frame as well as issues with the finish, like chipping or fading.
 A strong warranty, often lasting 10 to 20 years, shows that the company stands behind its craftsmanship.
 Reading customer reviews can also give you insight into a company’s commitment to quality and service, helping you feel confident that you’re investing in a product that will perform well for years to come.

-Maintenance Tips for Long-Lasting Windows
+Easy Maintenance for Long-Lasting Metal Frames

 One of the biggest perks of choosing modern metal window frames is how little maintenance they require.
 Unlike wood, high-quality steel and aluminum frames won’t warp, rot, or need repainting every few years.
 Because the metal is so strong and durable, it holds up exceptionally well in all kinds of weather, from high winds to coastal air.
 To keep your frames looking their best, simply wipe them down with mild soap and water a few times a year to remove dirt and grime.
 It’s also a good idea to periodically check that the weatherstripping is intact and that any drainage holes are clear of debris.
 That’s it—a few minutes of care ensures your steel doors and windows will remain beautiful and functional for decades.